What are the Business Awards?

 What will I get out of entering?

 It will help you focus on your business, giving you a clear strategy and provide you with a well thought-out business plan.
 It provides you with a solid document that you can use for tendering processes, finance and marketing material.
 It also gives you an opportunity to promote your business.
-Past winners regularly talk about how entering the Awards has helped boost their business profile.
+Past winners regularly talk about how entering the awards has helped boost their business profile.

 How much time will it take to put my entry together?

 If you already have business and marketing plans, you’ll be able to use a lot of the information in those documents.
 If you do not have these documents, this is a great opportunity to get all the information in your head on to paper.
 We advise you do allow plenty of time to get your entry together.
+You are welcome to get in touch with us if you would like contact details for people who could assist you with your entries.

 Can a not-for-profit business enter?

 Yes.
 Explain how your funding is obtained, the criteria to which your charter or constitution requires you to operate, challenges you face in meeting your goals and objectives while retaining your special not-for-profit status.
-In 2018 we have a category specifically for programmes, projects, campaigns or an overall business that has had, or continues to have a positive impact on the Nelson Tasman community in a way that inspires others and makes a difference.
+In 2018 we introduced a category specifically for programmes, projects, campaigns or an overall business that has had, or continues to have a positive impact on the Nelson Tasman community in a way that inspires others and makes a difference.

 Do I need to get a professional to put my entry form together?